fexell/Felix-CSS-Lib/README.md

 FLEXBOX-1
 --------------------------------------------
 `.flexbox-1` - Will give you a header, a section/content with 2 rowed flexboxes and a footer.
-Remember it will always be 100% and 100vh, no matter the screen size.
+Remember it will always be 100% width and 100vh height, no matter the screen size.

 **Example 1:**
 ```